Hoyasumii/avengers-endgame/README.md

 RHODEY: This is known.

 BRUCE BANNER: I don't know why everyone believes that, but that isn't true.
 Think about it: If you travel to the past, that past becomes your future.
-And your former
+And your former p